-Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018
+Approved by the Academic Council at its 14thMeeting held on 20.04.2020

 Subject Code СН608 Subject Title Advanced Spectroscopic Analytical Techniques LTP 400 Credit 4 Subject Category DC Year 1 st Semester 1/11

 COURSE OBJECTIVE:

 This course provides an introduction to the synthesis of complex organic molecules.
 Transformations of C-X to C-C bondformation, functional group reactivity, chemoselectivity, regioselectivity, and the strategy of multistep synthesis will be the core topics that are covered.
 Concepts include strategy/retrosynthesis, advanced aromatic chemistry, protecting groups, stereochemistry, enolates and other carbonyl chemistry, alkene synthesis, reduction/oxidation (introductory), heterocycles, cross-coupling reactions and other modern methods of synthesis